bcollin/7wd-scoring/README.md

 This app aims to be a replacement for that notepad.

+I developed this app to teach myself a little Vue.js, I currently have no intention to actually use it myself.

 ## Usage

-Either:
+In order to run this app, you need to build it first.
+In your node.js environment: `npm run build`.

+Then, either:

 * Run this app as a website (e.g. on https://example.com/7wd-scoring).
 * Run this app as a mobile app by visiting a site with the app on it, then clicking the install button of your mobile browser.

 Some browsers display a button that will let you install the app, others will have a menu.

-This is a progressive web app, which means that it is installable.
+The build process generates a progressive web app (PWA), which means that it is installable.

 Once you have installed the app you can run it by clicking its icon.